factcast/factcast/factcast-site/documentation/content/intro_01_requirements.md

 ##### Some of the requirements that lead to the current design of FactStore are

-* based on wellknown technology
 * minimal operational effort needed
-* Stateless for simple Failover
+* Stateless for simple Fail-over
 * Stateless for horizontal scalability (for reading)
-* wellknown data persistence layer for ease of operation
+* well-known data persistence layer for ease of operation
-* wellknown data persistence layer to be future proof in the light of the german data protection laws (and yes, that's not a trivial one)
+* well-known data persistence layer to be future proof in the light of the german data protection laws (and yes, that's not a trivial one)
 * fast *enough* when writing
 * fast for reading
-* Simple (!) enough for teams with very different tools to be able to integrate with their chosen environment
+* simple (!) enough for teams with very different tools to be able to integrate with their chosen environment

 ##### NON-Requirements are

 * excessive write performance (as in high speed trading)
 * full-blown Application Framework